-An ADRC is designed to be a highly visible and trusted place where people can turn for information on a full range of long-term support options.
+An ADRC is a highly visible and trusted place where people can turn for information on a full range of long-term support options.
 NWICA’s ADRC provides streamlined access to information, care options, short-term case management, and benefits enrollment across a spectrum of long-term care services and supports.
 Options Counselors can refer as well as connect you to an array of services.
 Our ADRC is a key component in Indiana’s No Wrong Door (NWD) initiative to provide one-stop information and referral that will make it easier for all populations in need of long-term services and supports (LTSS) to learn about and access available services and supports.

 The Aged and Disabled (A&D) Waiver allows individuals who are aged, blind, or disabled to remain in their home as an alternative to nursing facility placement.
 Home and community-based services (HCBS) are provided through the A&D Waiver for people with medical needs who also meet financial eligibility.
 NWICA is an accredited care management company through NCQA, ensuring case management is personalized and effective.

 We will help you manage your waiver services.
 These services include, home health, respite, structured family caregiving, home modifications, home delivered meals, and more.
 We ensure you find the right provider to help you with the right service and at the right time.
 Contact Options Counseling to learn if you are eligible for the A&D Waiver.